thomaswinckell/angularfire-white-board/README.md

 angularfire-white-board
 =======================

-An ultra dynamic white board made with angularJS and firebase.
+A dynamic white board made with angularJS and firebase.

 Live demo
 =========